hedyeh/hedyeh.github.io/_pages/about.md

 <h2>Hi there!</h2>

-Currently, being the Célèbre of HAP and a Godess living in Fairfax, VA,
+Currently, being the Célèbre of HAP and a Goddess living in Fairfax, VA,

 I received my Bachelor of Arts in Italian Language and Literature from University of Tehran, Iran, then went on to George Mason University to get my Master of Science in Health Informatics.
 After receiving my Doctor of Philosophy in Health Services Research from George Mason University in 2024, I am keeping on to work in the field of health services research.